arnath/vijayp.dev/src/lib/blog/posts/rewrite-plain-html.md

 published: true
 ---

 This week, I decided to rewrite my website using plain HTML and CSS.
-When I originally made it, I used SvelteKit for simplicity.
+When I [originally made it][agio], I used SvelteKit for simplicity.
 It was a more interesting project than I was expecting when I started working so I wanted to share my thoughts on the experience.

 ### Why?